Privacy

 We and our vendors may use cookies, web beacons and other similar technologies on our online services and in other areas related to our business, such as online advertising, to collect information and provide you with the services or products that you have requested.

+Certain pages on our online services and social media pages, as well as some of our email communications, may contain “web beacons,” “pixels,” or other similar technologies.
 A “web beacon” is a small object or image that is embedded into a web page, application, or email and is used to track activity.
-They are also sometimes referred to as pixels and tags.
+They are also sometimes referred to as “pixels” and “tags.”
+Web beacons, pixels and tags may be used with cookies to understand how users interact with us and to help manage and improve those interactions.

 Please note the following: